CryptoLinkTech/npm/README.md

         const endpoints = ['0x000000','0x000000','0x000000']; // YOUR deployed instances of ATWTest on each chain const confirmations = [12, 6, 6]; // Desired confirmation counts for each chain

-        // Configure the client with MessageV3 bridge and chain data const tx = await myContract.configureClient(
+        // Configure the client with MessageV3 address and chain data const tx = await myContract.configureClient(
             chainsConfig[hre.network.config.chainId].message, // Use the message contract address of the current network chains,